GangadharPanda/SpringBoot-EmployeeManagement/README.md

 Steps :

  1. User is created with the given email and password
- 2. User will get a link to verify himself(Just to ensure that we don't signup using someone else's email).
+ 2. User will get a link to verify himself(Just to ensure that we don't signUp using someone else's email).
  3. Once verification completes, user can login into the platform.

  What do we do in server side while creating a new user